 Natasha Bijelich, Assistant Director, International Student Recruitment at the University of Toronto

-Representatives from all four universities acknowledged the new opportunities afforded by virtual recruitment strategies prompted by the pandemic, which they believe will be here to stay even as schools reopen and travelling is allowed.
+Representatives from all four universities acknowledged the new opportunities afforded by virtual recruitment strategies prompted by the pandemic, which they believe will be here to stay even as schools reopen and travelling resumes.

-Despite this, the University of Toronto has successfully embraced virtual recruitment methods, and even found that they’ve enhanced certain aspects of the traditional recruitment process.
+Despite this, the University of Toronto has successfully embraced virtual recruitment methods, and even found that in doing so, they’ve enhanced certain aspects of the traditional recruitment process.

 Bijelich shares that ‘we’ve enhanced our virtual campus tours so students have more options to have a better campus tour experience or have a tour led with a current student online.
 That’s where we’ve seen a really big advantage of doing online recruitment — we are able to incorporate current students into more opportunities to meet with prospective students, and that has been really beneficial as well.'

 The on-demand nature of websites and videos has also increased accessibility for prospective students doing their research on the institution.

 WSU’s Saud foregrounds the importance of partners like Cialfo in formulating a recruitment strategy.
 ‘We’ve had to look at our partners like Cialfo … [and think about] how do we go into these communities, have these specific conversations with students and counselors to give them an opportunity to still see WSU as an affordable place for them to pursue their higher education, while also speaking to our teachers and professors here in the US to change the way they’re teaching online for these students.'